Published OData Microflow

 - Drag the microflow from the Connector pane onto the Microflows grid within the published OData service’s Microflows tab

-When you publish a microflow that has object, list, or enumeration parameters or return types, these entities and enumerations must also be published.
+When you publish a microflow that has object, list, enumeration parameters, or return types, these entities and enumerations must also be published.
+To enable consumers of your service to send or retrieve associated objects, you must publish these associations and the associated entities as well.

 In the Public documentation tab, you can add a short Summary and a longer Description to describe the behavior of the action.